- 6 large portobello mushrooms

 - 1/4 teaspoon paprika

 - Remove stems from mushrooms (discard or save for another use); set caps aside.
 In a small skillet, saute onion in 1 tablespoon oil until tender.
-In a small bowl, combine the cream cheese, egg, bread crumbs, 1/2 cup cheese and seafood seasoning.
-Gently stir in crab and onion.
+In a small mixing bowl, combine the cream cheese, egg, bread crumbs, 1/2 cup Parmesan cheese and seafood seasoning.
+Gently stir in crab.

 "This was a very yummy recipes.
 I made a some of the same tweaks Kemeschmu made.
 I added red sweet bell pepper, celery and saut?ed garlic along with the onions.
 It probably would have tasted pretty good without them though."